 - 1. To assist in the academic and occupational instruction of the student. - 2.
 To conduct supervisory visits to the student's place of employment. - 3.
-To provide assistance with educational and training problems of the student. - 4.
+To render assistance with educational and training problems of the student. - 4.
 To assist the work-based training supervisor in an evaluation of the student a minimum of two Employability Skills and at least one Job Skills evaluation per grading period. - 5.
 To maintain records pertinent to the student, the employer, and the school. - 6.
 To adhere to policies and practices which prohibit discrimination on the bases of race, color, national origin, sex, and handicap in recruitment, hiring, placement, assignment to work tasks, hours of employment, and levels of responsibility.

-I have read the High School's Work-Based Learning Educational Train ponsibilities delegated to the best of my ability. ing
+I have read the High School's Work-Based Learning Educational Training Agreement and will carry out the responsibilities delegated to the best of my ability.

 Student Signature Date

 Parent/Guardian Signature Date

 Supervisor Signature Date

 WBL Coordinator Signature Date

-GPP Coordinator Signature Date